Maangled/HeroMatters.x/README.md

 ### 1. Content Aggregation Browser, a way to view anything on the internet in one place, at your digression

-I think we need to approach this with a right-to-repair mentality. meaning the entire app is customizable.
-I want to be able to bring in feeds from any media source and have them all mangled together.
-Personal Content Aggregation Templates will probably be important too.
+We are approaching the idea of social media with a right-to-repair metality.
+This means the entire app is customizable.
+You will be able to bring up feeds from from any media source and have them all mangled together.
+Personal Content Aggregation Templates will be important too.

-I don’t really remember what this stemmed from but it talks about participation awards which is a big part of stage 2, the Dali Llama DAO. plus i have my studio wired up with high def camera so we can also work on turning me into an item in the metaverse
+Information will be directly accesable from people's personal profile page, allowing hosting of content to be centralized around the origional poster and be shared in a decentralized manner.
 ![image](https://user-images.githubusercontent.com/108793241/180239278-2d26909f-bc1a-40bf-9a7e-3f8d880dc469.png)
 ![image](https://user-images.githubusercontent.com/108793241/178856011-d70339fb-4980-40fd-8c9f-82d1e107cf8f.png)